bob-erdman/developer-dot/avatax/errors/CustomerVendorCodeIsGuid.md

 ## Explanation

-For companies to be certified, GUIDs cannot be used in document codes or the last 100 documents.
+For companies to be certified, GUIDs cannot be used as a customer vendor code.
+To certify this company, the issue must be corrected.